V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ### Navigation by ToC

-When writing long articles you will want to use your Table of Contents (ToC) for two purpose:
+When writing long articles you will want to use your Table of Contents (ToC) for two purposes:

 1. Inspect the